-Fortnightly meetings include roundtable discussions of recent scholarship, readings of primary sources, methodological seminars and presentations of work in progress.
-Readings are provided in advance.
+Monthly meetings include roundtable discussions of recent scholarship, readings of primary sources, methodological seminars, and presentations of work in progress.
 Working languages are Romanian and English.

 It is increasingly clear that the earlier grand narrative of straightforward continuity between medieval institutional reforms and the birth of the modern state needs to be complicated in significant ways, but a nuanced understanding of the medieval institutions and practices remains essential for placing European political modernity in historical perspective.
 This year’s theme, From Lordship to State, charts both the diversity of medieval political forms and, more specifically, the trajectory of medieval polities from the seigneuries of the post-Carolingian era to the centralized kingdoms of the later Middle Ages.

 The seminar meets on alternate Mondays from 17.00 at IRH-ICUB, 1 Dimitrie Brândză St.

 An informal or ‘get-together’ meeting will take place on 10 October at 17.00.

 17 October – Medieval history, modern theory (roundtable discussion)

 Ph.
 Buc, Dangers of Ritual (2001): Introduction and chapters 3, 5, 6, and 7 (pp. 1-13, 88-123,159-263).

 31 October – Beyond ‘feudalism’: the alternatives (roundtable discussion)